Wedge-tailed sabrewing: Breeding

 As is the case for feeding, most of the wedge-tailed sabrewing's breeding phenology has not been detailed separately from that of the curve-winged and long-tailed.
 It is believed to nest between March and July.
 Males display for females at leks.

 Vocalization

 The available descriptions of the wedge-tailed sabrewing's vocalizations apply to the two- or three-subspecies models.
 (The xeno-canto recordings are from the monotypic species.)
 Males sing by themselves or in small groups from bare twigs in the forest understory.
 The song is "a loud, prolonged, gurgling warble interspersed with squeaky chipping".
 It is the most complex of any hummingbirds' and is "even comparable with calls of the songbirds."
 Other vocalizations include "a steady sharp chipping, chip chip chip chip-ip' chip ...and a nasal peek".

-Status
+Conservation status

-The IUCN follows HBW taxonomy and so does not assess the wedge-tailed sabrewing sensu stricto from the three-subspecies Campylopterus curvipennis.
+The wedge-tailed sabrewing is considered by the International Union for Conservation of Nature (IUCN) as being of Least Concern.